Canyonlands National Park, UT

 Mono Lake, Eastern Sierra, CA

-To quote my sister-in-law, while we were exploring the desert in the Grand Circle middle of April this year, while gazing at the stark beauty of the desert, she uttered:
+To quote my sister-in-law, while we were exploring the desert in the Grand Circle middle of April 2009, while gazing at the stark beauty of the desert, she uttered:

 " This is so unreal!
 All that I see are just out of my imagination.
 Looks so hot, yet it is so cold.
 Looks so dry, yet there are lots of snow.
 I never expected to see more snow here in the desert at this time of the year than where we are in Illinois.
 This place looks like where the alien most likely will land!"